stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 a worn but finely minted metal disc about two inches in diameter, oddly figured and perforated, and suspended from a leathern cord.

-  &ldquo;You no promise, then Grey Eagle no can tell what get you.
+   "You no promise, then Grey Eagle no can tell what get you.
 But if anything help um, this good medicine.
-Come from my father&mdash;he get from he father&mdash;he get from he father&mdash;all way back, close to Tir&aacute;wa, all men&rsquo;s father.
-My father say, &lsquo;You keep &rsquo;way from those old ones, keep &rsquo;way from little hills and valleys with stone caves.
+Come from my father--he get from he father--he get from he father--all way back, close to Tir&aacute;wa, all men's father.
+My father say, &lsquo;You keep 'way from those old ones, keep 'way from little hills and valleys with stone caves.
 But if old ones they come out to get you, then you shew um this medicine.
 They know.
 They make him long way back.
 They look, then they no do such bad medicine maybe.
 But no can tell.
-You keep &rsquo;way, just same.
+You keep 'way, just same.
 Them no good.
-No tell what they do.&rsquo;&rdquo;
+No tell what they do.' "

   As he spoke, Grey Eagle was hanging the thing around my neck, and I saw it was a very curious object indeed.
 The more I looked at it, the more I marvelled; for not only